deep-learning-indaba/Baobab/api/README.md

 ```

 ### Run Specific Tests
-Test cans be progressively can get more and more specific.
+Test can progressively can get more and more specific.

 #### Run all tests in a file
 We will use `invitedGuest` as the example.